 The online help system

-Topics in the online help system are organized thematically by a series of horizontal tabs.
-Each tab has its own table of contents with sections that can be expanded and browsed.
+Topics in the online help system are organized thematically by a series of tabs.
+Each tab has a table of contents with sections that can be expanded and browsed.

-Horizontal tabs divide help topics into thematic categories.
-Each tab has its own table of contents.
+Tabs divide help topics into thematic categories.
+Each tab has a table of contents.

 Breadcrumbs track your position in the table of contents.

 The table of contents contains nested sections and subsections of topics.

 The current topic is displayed to the right of the table of contents.

 To search for topics by keyword, use the search box on the top of the web page.

 To provide feedback on a help topic, click the Feedback on this topic? link at the end of the topic.

 Feedback is sent to the ArcGIS Pro documentation team.
 It is used to correct mistakes, improve clarity, and add information to help topics.
 However, it is not a means to obtain technical support.